jxzb1988/MMQTL/README.md

 path/to/phentoype_file_5
 ```

 -Z: specify the location of the file containing the location of genotype files for each tissue/condition.
 The format for the genotype should be in PLINK format.
-To speed up mmQTL running, split genotype into chromosomes.

 This file should be:

 ```
 path/to/genotype_file_1
 path/to/genotype_file_2
-path/to/enotype_file_3
+path/to/genotype_file_3
-path/to/enotype_file_4
+path/to/genotype_file_4
-path/to/enotype_file_5
+path/to/genotype_file_5
 ```